MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 ### Extensibility and compatibility

+Switching over to use the new promoted actions syntax can be done gradually as legacy and new syntax will co-exist for a while.
+As you refactor the code, there are a couple of things to be aware of in that process:

+- Using the legacy and new syntax for promoted actions on the same page or page extension is not allowed.
-You can implement the `actionref` syntax on a page without breaking any existing page extensions.
-It's also possible to write a page extension with the `actionref` syntax based on a page that uses the legacy action syntax.
+- You can implement the `actionref` syntax on a page without breaking any existing page extensions.
+- It's possible to write a page extension with the `actionref` syntax based on a page that uses the legacy action syntax.

 <!--
 		○ It gives more control to the page over promoted actions but pageextensions can continue using the old syntax